foorilla/allainews_sources/README.md

 # all AI news - Sources

 A list of online news & info sources in the AI, ML, Big Data space with their website + RSS feed.
-This is an extract of all the sources aggregated on the [allainews.com](https://allainews.com) website.
+This is an extract of all the sources aggregated on the [allainews.com](https://allainews.com) website (defunct in 07-2024).

 ## Contents